joost-morsink/FF-admin-module/doc/arch/events.md

 Every event has a timestamp to validate the sequence of events and automatically the scoping of handling the events.
 All events received 'out of sync' may only be applied after undoing everything already recorded with a higher timestamp and rerunning them in the correct order.
+To avoid ambiguity in the timestamps, they will all be serialized as UTC timestamps according to the ISO-8601 format (with a trailing 'Z').

 ### Meta and main events